mattwarren/mattwarren.github.io/_posts/2016-01-15-open-source-net-1-year-later-now-with-aspnet.md

 tags: [.NET, Analytics, Open Source, AspNet]
 ---

 In the [previous post]({{base}}/2015/12/08/open-source-net-1-year-later/) I looked at the community involvement in the year since Microsoft open-sourced large parts of the .NET framework.
-Although as Isaac Abraham pointed out in the comments "parts of .NET have been open source for quite a bit more than a year – the F# compiler and FSharp.Core have been for quite a while now".

 As a follow-up I'm going to repeat that analysis, but this time focussing on the repositories that sit under the [**ASP.NET**](https://github.com/aspnet) umbrella project: